Simone Schaller

 Simone Estelle Schaller Kirin (August 22, 1912 – October 20, 2016) was an American hurdler who competed in the 80 m event at two Olympic Games.
 She placed fourth in 1932, and was eliminated in the semi-finals in 1936.

 Originally from Connecticut, she moved to California at the age of seven because of her father's asthma.
 Although she was athletically active during her school days, she had only taken up hurdling three months prior to her 1932 appearance and both of her Olympic placings were disputed at the time.
 After the Olympics she married a minor league baseball player and auto mechanic, Joseph Kirin, and worked as a food manager at a Temple City, California high school.
-At the time of her death, she was considered the world's oldest living Olympic veteran.
+At the time of her death, she was considered the world's oldest living Olympic veteran, and the last surviving participant of the 1932 Olympic games.

 Early life

 Schaller was born in Manchester, Connecticut, to a Swiss father and an Italian mother.
 Her family left Connecticut when Simone was seven and moved to Monrovia, California, because of her father's asthma.
 She had one brother, born in Manchester, and two sisters, one born in Manchester and the other in California.
 Her father, originally a silk worker, began managing an orange grove.
 At Monrovia High School, she began participating in athletics, as well as volleyball, baseball and basketball.
 After her graduation she worked in an office and organized night basketball and softball leagues.
 She joined the Los Angeles Athletic Association in 1932 so that she could compete on the track team and met Aileen Allen, an Olympic diver in 1920, who encouraged her to try to make the Olympic team and coached her.